arkamar/thecatch20/README.md

 	------------------- ----- ------------ ------------  ------------------------
 	2020-09-21 12:29:32             100887        31448  14 files, 17 folders
 ```
 `Basic/Standard/Module1.xml` holds the visuab basic script which is extracted to [`attachment_analysis/1.vb`](attachment_analysis/1.vb).
-I copied it to the [`attachment_analysis/1.py`](attachment_analysis/1.py), comment all lines and than I started slowly uncommenting and pythonifying them.
+I copied it to the [`attachment_analysis/1.py`](attachment_analysis/1.py), commented all lines and than I started slowly uncommenting and pythonifying them.
 I skipped parts which did not seem to be necessary for final result.
 The script prints out multiple addresses, where [`http://challenges.thecatch.cz:20101/FILORUX_update_OB127q45D.msi`](http://challenges.thecatch.cz:20101/FILORUX_update_OB127q45D.msi) points to the flag.

 ### Downloaded file